human-conditions/yodrew.github.io-original/_pages/other-writings/mechanics-of-mass-slavery.md

 | selling out | selfhood |
 | partisanship | common sense |

-Throughout my writings, I have tried in various ways to expose the articifial forms and present the natural ones, eg, [Tribal Housing](/other-writings/tribal-housing).
+Throughout my writings, I have tried in various ways to expose the artificial forms and present the natural ones, eg, [Tribal Housing](/other-writings/tribal-housing).
 Since the house is the most expensive and isolating item above, it anchors our slavery within this system.
 The house necessitates the other elements.
 If you have a house, you must get a job to pay for it.
 To get to work and psychically buffer oneself against its impositions, one likely requires a car.

 The trap is set.
 The house becomes nothing more than a personalized prison cell entailing 30 years of indentured servitude.
 Observe that "mortgage" means _death pledge_.
 Servitude, in the form of a job, leads to time-scarity and parental neglect.
 The car is the gateway drug of consumer financing and global devastation (as well as a portable Russian Roulette game for the whole family).